 - Save your data.
 While entering Hibernation Mode, the computer saves the contents of memory to the Hard Disk Drive.
-However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed. - To prevent data loss, do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media, or other external memory devices.
+However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed. - To prevent data loss, do not install or remove a memory module while the computer is in Hibernation Mode (only for models equipped with the memory module cover). - To prevent data loss, do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media, or other external memory devices.